Ottawa team likely in new pro women's soccer league, expert says | CBC News

 New league looks to secure 8 teams across the country in the next few months

-A new Canadian professional women's soccer league plans to establish at least one team in Ontario, and one expert says the nation's capital should field one of the eight teams when the league launches in a few years.
+A new Canadian professional women's soccer league plans to establish at least one team in Ontario.
+One expert says the nation's capital should field one of the eight teams when the league launches in a few years.

-The league already has two teams secured in Western Canada and is now looking to establish six others in the next six months.
+The league already has two teams secured in Western Canada and is now looking for six more in the next six months.

 "We've been doing a lot of preliminary calls with ownership groups where we had connections," Matheson said.
 "John Pugh … [and] I have connections from the Ottawa Fury days and he's aware of the plans."